jgray-dev/swv3/README.md

 # Sunwatch

 This is the third iteration of my passion project, Sunwatch.
 It's a rating calculator for the visual quality of sunrises and sunsets.
 I one shotted [the algorithm](https://github.com/jgray-dev/swv3/blob/main/app/.server/rating.ts) for this one night, and it's held up very well.
-This algorithm *will* change as i collect more data, view more sunsets, and get more feedback - but the initial version will remain publicly available.
+This algorithm *will* change as i collect more data, view more sunsets, and get more feedback.

 #### Technology stack: